Ernst Johann Eitel

-Ernst Johann Eitel or alternatively Ernest John Eitel (13 February 1838 – 10 November 1908) was a German-born Protestant who became a notable missionary in China and civil servant in British Hong Kong, where he served as Inspector of Schools from 1879 to 1896.
+Ernst Johann Eitel or alternatively Ernest John Eitel MA (13 February 1838 – 10 November 1908) was a German-born Protestant who became a notable missionary in China and civil servant in British Hong Kong, where he served as Inspector of Schools from 1879 to 1896.

 Early life in Germany

 Eitel was born in Württemberg, Germany.
-Eitel studied initially at the Theological Seminary, Schönthal.
+Eitel studied initially at the Pedagogium in Esslingen and the Theological Seminary, Schönthal.
 In 1860, he graduated from the University of Tübingen with Master of Arts (and Doctor of Philosophy in 1871).
 He was appointed vicar of the state Evangelical-Lutheran Church at Mossingen for the next 12 months.

 Canton and Hong Kong

 Adopting the Chinese name 歐德理 (Ōudélǐ), he came to Lilang, Xin'an district in Guangdong, China under the Basel Mission.
 Facing refusal of permission to marry an ex-Catholic, he transferred to the London Missionary Society at Canton in April 1865 and took charge of the Boluo Mission and the Hakka villages outside Canton.
 The next year, he married Mary Anne Winifred Eaton of the Female Education Society and Lady Superintendent of the Diocesan Native Female Training School.

 In January 1870 he moved to Hong Kong while still having charge of the Boluo Mission.
 In 1875, he became Director of Chinese Studies.
 In 1878, he was appointed Supervisor of Interpreters and Translator to the Supreme Court though he resigned this post in 1882 after censure for accepting private payment for translation work he was required to do anyway.
-He had resigned from the London Missionary Society in April 1879.
+He resigned from the London Missionary Society in April 1879.

 From March 1879 to 1896, Eitel served as Inspector of Schools of the Hong Kong Government.
 He was particularly vigorous in promoting education for girls and pursued a policy of private education over government-run schooling.
 He also served as Private Secretary to Governor Sir John Pope Hennessy for about two years from 1880 to 1881, again resigning under a cloud, the Governor accusing him of having exceeded his authority.

+Adelaide

-Eitel left Hong Kong in 1896 to begin a new life as Pastor of St Stephen's Lutheran Church, Pirie Street, Adelaide, South Australia, in 1897.
+Eitel left Hong Kong in 1896 to begin a new life as Pastor of St Stephen's Evangelical Lutheran Church (or St Stephani), Pirie Street, Adelaide, South Australia, in 1897.
 The next year, he was appointed part-time lecturer in German at the University of Adelaide, a post he held until he died.
+He was an effective preacher and soon the congregation had outgrown the old building, and a new building was commenced on Wakefield Street, opened in 1900.
+Five years later, Eitel was compelled by "stated reasons" to resign, and his replacement F. W. Basedow was inducted in 1906.

+He died aged 70 at his home, "Schönthal", Dequetteville Terrace, Kent Town on 10 November 1908.